The Commonplace

 0.09

 Organizational adoption follows a diffusion-like process: Enthusiasts push ahead with tools, creating organizational success that converts Pragmatists.
-Adoption Rate positive medium-low Organizational adoption levels; change in adoption among Pragmatists
+Adoption Rate positive Organizational adoption levels; change in adoption among Pragmatists

 n=147